The People Upstairs (2025 film): Release

 The People Upstairs had its world premiere in the 'Korean Cinema Today - Special Premiere' section at the 30th Busan International Film Festival on September 18, 2025.

 It will have its International Premiere in Special Gala of the 10th London East Asian Film Festival on October 24, 2025.
 It is also selected in the Competition strand along with other seven films.

-On September 8, releasing poster and trailer the release date of the film was announced as December 2025 in South Korea.
+On September 8, releasing poster and trailer the release date of the film was announced as December 3, 2025 in South Korea.

 Reception

+Box office

+The film was released on December 3, 2025 on 752 screens.
+It opened at the 3rd place, recording 25,425 viewers on its opening day at the Korean box office.

+As of 31 December 2025, the film has grossed from 546,433 admissions.

+Critical response

-James Marsh of South China Morning Post at the Busan International Film Festival rated the film with 3 stars and, praised the film as a "cheeky comedy of manners" that unfolds entirely within a single apartment, giving it the feel of a stage play.
+James Marsh of South China Morning Post at the Busan International Film Festival rated the film with 3 stars and praised the film as a "cheeky comedy of manners" that unfolds entirely within a single apartment, giving it the feel of a stage play.
 He commended director Ha Jung-woo for maintaining a "breezy pace and lighthearted tone," and noted Ha's own performance as the uninhibited "Pikachu" Kim as one of the film's highlights.
 He observed that albeit the film explores themes of sexual openness and challenges conservative views, it remains "at its heart a wholesome film that reinforces monogamy and traditional family values."
 He emphasized that the risqué elements are conveyed through exaggerated sounds and fast-paced dialogue, with "nothing even vaguely considered erotic appearing on screen."
 Marsh described this as Ha's most accomplished directorial effort to date, showcasing improved technical skill and confidence while retaining his strength as a performer.
 Concluding his review Marsh felt the film "could have gone further," still he acknowledged its success in generating "plenty of big laughs at the expense of the prudish and closed-minded."